Octenidine dihydrochloride

-Octenidine dihydrochloride is a cationic surfactant, with a gemini-surfactant structure, derived from pyridine.
+Octenidine dihydrochloride is a cationic surfactant, with a gemini-surfactant structure, derived from 4-aminopyridine.
 It is active against Gram-positive and Gram-negative bacteria.
 Since 1987, it has been used primarily in Europe as an antiseptic prior to medical procedures, including on neonates.

 Medical uses

 Since 1987, octenidine has been used in Europe as an antiseptic, in concentrations of 0.1 to 2.0%.
 It is a substitute for chlorhexidine, with respect to its slow action and concerns about the carcinogenic impurity 4-chloroaniline.

 Octenidine preparations are less expensive than chlorhexidine and no resistance had been observed as of 2007.
 They may contain the antiseptic phenoxyethanol.
 It is not listed in the Annex V of authorized preservatives of the European Cosmetic Regulation 1223/2009.

 Efficacy

 Octenidine dihydrochloride is active against Gram-positive and Gram-negative bacteria.

 In vitro suspension tests with 5 minute exposure time have shown that octenidine requires lower effective concentrations than chlorhexidine to kill common bacteria like Staphylococcus aureus, Escherichia coli, Proteus mirabilis and the yeast Candida albicans.

 An observational study of using octenidine on the skin of patients in 17 intensive care units in Berlin in 2014 showed decreasing nosocomial infection rates.

 In a survey of German neonatal intensive-care units octenidine without phenoxyethanol and octenidine were the most common skin antiseptics used for intensive-care procedures.
 Skin complications included blistering, necrosis and scarring, which has not been previously reported in this population.

 In a 2016 study of pediatric cancer patients with long-term central venous access devices using octenidine/isopropanol for the disinfection of catheter hubs and 3-way stopcocks as part of a bundled intervention, the risk of bloodstream infections decreased.